ludusregio/pattern/file-to-dictionary/README.md

 # Dictionary Prowess

 ## Objective
-Given a file, convert it to a dictionary where the line is the key is the line number and the value is the content
+Given a file, convert it to a dictionary where the line is the key and the value is the content

 ### Steps
 1. Open a file for read